-5. If appropriate, refer to core examination procedures, “Office of Foreign Assets Control,” pages 157 to 159, for guidance.
+5. If appropriate, refer to core examination procedures, "Office of Foreign Assets Control," page 152, for guidance.

 6. On the basis of the bank’s risk assessment of its PEP relationships, as well as prior examination and audit reports, select a sample of PEP accounts.
 From the sample selected, perform the following examination procedures: